Bernese Oberland Pass (2026): “How to” Guide & Best Excursions

 • High Adventure: discounts on activities like climbing parks, canyoning, rafting, indoor sports

-See detailed list of coverage below.
+⬇️ See full list of what’s included below.

-Convenience
+4. Convenience

 For some travelers, the convenience of the Bernese Oberland Pass is one of the worth even more than the potential cost savings.